 Looking after your heart health is not always the easiest thing to do.
 There’s a lot that goes into your heart health after all, and food is just one of the many things that have a huge impact on it (like it does everything else in your body).
-To help make sure the two are working together as best as possible, that’s when we need to look at what some of the best heart healthy foods out there are and what makes them so.
+So to help make sure the two are working together, we need to look at some of the best heart-healthy foods out there and what makes them so.

 Your heart is the driving force behind your whole life, bluntly put.
 It’s responsible in your body for just about everything, and as you know, it’s one of the most important organs in your whole body.
 With just some simple substitutions, healthier alternatives and a little extra knowledge, you can be well on your way to protecting it.
 It’s important stuff to know.

 Want to move fast?
 Jump to the right section below.

 The first of our heart-healthy foods definitely has to be healthy fish (and cooked in the right way too.
 No batter or unhealthy frying!).
 Fatty fish like salmon and tuna is jam-packed with Omega 3.
 That’s absolutely essential when it comes to looking at the best possible heart health situation.
 So remember that the next time you’re stuck on what to get for lunch.

 Sticking with the idea of healthy fats (and there’s a huge difference between good and bad fats), avocados are another great food to get more of.
 They’re mega-popular in the fitness world already for that exact reason.
 Avocados are an incredibly healthy way to get more healthy fats in your diet, and they’re an awesome thing to have any time of day, which is also a real winner.
 They’re the perfect food for rest days.